shrish789/Form-Management-System/README.md

 # Form-Management-System

-A simple form management System built using Django
+A simple form management System (same as Google Forms) built using Django